Sparse Growing Transformer: Training-Time Sparse Depth Allocation via Progressive Attention Looping: Experimental Details and Supplementary Analysis

 \subsection{Details of Main Experiments}

-The \emph{Block Loop} baseline follows a widely adopted block-level depth reuse design in prior looped-depth studies~\cite{zhu2025scaling,chen-etal-2025-inner,bae2025mixture}.
+The \emph{Block Loop} baseline follows a widely adopted block-level depth reuse design in prior looped-depth studies~\cite{DBLP:journals/corr/abs-2510-25741,chen-etal-2025-inner,DBLP:journals/corr/abs-2507-10524}.
 Its configuration is deliberately designed to ensure strong and competitive performance rather than serve as a weak reference point.
 In particular, the selection of looped layers is guided by attention entropy rather than random assignment, following the same principle used in our proposed method.
 This ensures that recurrence is applied to the most information-dense layers, maintaining methodological consistency and enabling a fair comparison between block-level and head-level depth allocation strategies.

 Our primary objective is to validate the feasibility of the \emph{training-time sparsity paradigm}.
 We therefore do not attempt to reproduce the full complexity of existing token-routing loop architectures~\cite{chen-etal-2025-inner}, as discussed in Related Work, such methods explore a data-dependent execution paradigm that is orthogonal to our structural design focus.
 For the selective head-level looping in SGT, we set the number of high-entropy heads to $h=2$, which represents an extremely small fraction of the total attention heads within a layer.
 This deliberately sparse configuration allows us to evaluate whether substantial reductions in training FLOPs, achieved by looping only a minimal subset of high-entropy heads, can match the performance of full block-level looping.
+All results are reported from single runs, which is standard practice in large-scale pretraining due to computational constraints.